-Your great grandfather has passed into Shanghai legend as a romanticized figure - how do you think he would feel about that?
+Your great-grandfather ‘Big-Eared’ Du Yuesheng has passed into Shanghai legend as a romanticized figure.
+How do you think he would feel about that?

-I don’t think it would be his intention to be a romanticised figure but I think people in general would like to be recognised for their achievements through history.
+I don’t think it would be his intention to be a romanticized figure but I think people in general would like to be recognized for their achievements through history.

 How is he regarded in the wider Du family?
 Is the family embarrassed by his criminal past, or is it embraced?

-Who would win in a fight - Big Ears Du or Al Capone?
+Who would win in a fight - Big Eared Du or Al Capone?

 As the writer Han Suyin puts it Shanghai in the 1930s made “the Chicago of Al Capone appear a staid, almost, provincial town” and Edgar Snow wrote “racketeering flourishes with a velvety smoothness that makes Chicago gangsters seem like noisy playboys”.

 What’s the most dramatic story you’ve heard about him?